-- create space for delegates to engage with creative thinking around STEM teaching and learning issues to enhance the student experience;
+- created space for delegates to engage with creative thinking around STEM teaching and learning issues to enhance the student experience;

-- increase knowledge and confidence of delegates to enhance their STEM teaching practice and have a positive impact on the success of their students; and
+- increased knowledge and confidence of delegates to enhance their STEM teaching practice and have a positive impact on the success of their students; and

-- engage with leaders and influencers from across the HE sector who share a passion for continuous improvement and enhancement of STEM teaching and learning in HE.
+- engaged with leaders and influencers from across the HE sector who share a passion for continuous improvement and enhancement of STEM teaching and learning in HE.

 Keynote Speaker: Day 1

 Professor Nazira Karodia

 Scientists traversing boundaries: STEM education is social education

 Nazira Karodia is Dean of the Faculty of Science and Engineering at the University of Wolverhampton and Professor of Science Education.
 Apart from her focus on green chemistry and heterocyclic chemistry research, her interests in the field of education are directed towards how education can address social injustice.
 Her specialisms encompass sustainability, widening access to higher education, inclusive curricula, gender in STEM, promoting gender equality in higher education, gender-competent management in research, innovation and scientific decision-making bodies allied to academia, and advancing social justice by examining issues of gender, ethnicity, sexuality and class.